jundalisay/sp/content/en/research/sarkar/katha/chapter-29.md

 <!-- Our request was dispatched to Baba through a special messenger and we were waiting anxiously for Baba to send His acceptance of our request.
 rd -->

 Meanwhile on 3 January 1957, I was informed by phone from the office of my departmental head in Patna, that I had been promoted and that I have been posted in the head office at Danapur.

-I received this information on the same day and almost at the same time that two years before on 3rd January 1955, I had received the information of my demotion.
+I received this information on the same day and almost at the same time that two years before on January 3, 1955, I had received the information of my demotion.

 I was relieved of my duty on 7 January 1957 to join my new post in the head office.
 Baba thus completed two years of my eventful career.

 As this was going Baba’s acceptance for DMC at Muzaffarpur also arrived.
-The time for DMC and Baba’s arrival was between 27 January1957 to 29 January.
-On the 15 January I was to take over my new post in the head office and I was sorry that Iwould not be able to devote time for the preparation of the DMC.
+The time for DMC and Baba’s arrival was between  January 27, 1957 to January 29.

+On the January 15, I was to take over my new post in the head office and I was sorry that Iwould not be able to devote time for the preparation of the DMC.

 At that time the most prominent workers at Muzaffarpur were Acarya Kishanji, Acarya Prem Bahadurji, Acarya Vishwanathji Sakaldeoji, Gaunga Sharanji and such other respected persons.
-I consulted them all and I was allowed to join duties on 15 January 1957 and asked to come to Muzaffarpur a day earlier than the DMC.
+I consulted them all and I was allowed to join duties on
+January 15, 1957 and asked to come to Muzaffarpur a day earlier than the DMC.

 I left my family at Muzaffarpur went and joined my duties on 15 January and returned to Muzaffarpur on the night of the 25 January and engaged myself in the work of helping to organise the DMC.

 Baba arrived by train.
 There was a big welcoming crowd of Margii brothers and sisters at the railway station.
 As the train steamed in the whole atmosphere vibrated with the sound of ‘Ananda Marga Amar Hey’ (‘Ananda Marga is Immortal’) and ‘Shrii Shrii Anandamurtiji ki Jai’.

 Every Margii was caught by a wonderful wave.
 Someone was weeping another was vibrating with songs and some one lost all awareness of the body.

 Among those who had come was Bindeshwariji who was dancing with great devotion, and singing.
 While dancing he lost all consciousness of his body Shrii Ram Khelavanji and other members of his family were looking after him.

 No-one remained untouched by these devotional vibrations.
 I was standing in one corner looking at all the devotees.

 Arrangements had ben made for Baba to stay in the bungalow of Acarya Prem Bahadur Mathur.
 Therefore he and Acarya Kishanji took Baba in his car to the house.
 The rest of the devotees started walking towards this house dancing and singing with devotion.
 They looked like the waves of the ocean rolling towards the shore.

 I had the responsibility to take those devotees from Jamalpur who had come with Baba to the place where they were to stay in my car.

 The then General Secretary of the Marga, Shri P.K.
 Chatterjee, had also come along with Baba.
 I told him that I wanted to take Baba to my residence for some time.
 Though it would mean some trouble for Baba, but my house would be purified by His presence and my family would feel blessed.
 He said that he would certainly put my request before Baba.
 He did so and then called me in.

-### BABA VISITS MY HOUSE
+### Baba Visits My House

 My request to Baba to visit my house was supported by the General Secretary.